 “Yes,” you say.

 Sahim comes back with three bags of falafel bread, one for his wife, one for his mother, and one for you.

-The grandmother breaks off a piece of her bread and gives it to her five year old grandson and and then to you, then to her daughter in law, and on.
+The grandmother breaks off a piece of her bread and gives it to her five-year-old grandson and then to you, then to her daughter in law, and on.
 You are eating in the car while the music is blasting in Arabic, and for a split second, you feel like part of their family.

 You smile.
-God is asking you to get comfortable with family.
+God is asking you to get comfortable with the family.